Inspire, educate and enable people to flourish.

 Lebone II College’s boarding facilities are a home away from home for students in the Upper School.
 The beautifully furnished, apartment-style boarding houses provide students and staff members with comfortable living and communal spaces.
 Our boarders enjoy their boarding life, which is enhanced by fun and student-driven sporting, cultural, environmental and community development initiatives.

 We focus on wellness at Lebone College to ensure that our students and teachers are supported and taken care of holistically.
 For students who need the additional support, the Teaching and Learning Centre (TLC) offers individualised education programmes, and together with the wider pastoral care programme, we ensure that every child at Lebone II is known and taken care of.
-Our Lefelo la Pholo Clinic is fully equipped to see to the medical needs of our students and staff members.
-We have a strong focus on developing our teachers’ capacities and are continuously expanding their knowledge and skills through our CPTD (Continuous Professional Training and Development) programme.
+Our Lefelo la Pholo Clinic (Wellness Centre) is fully equipped to see to the medical needs of our students and staff members.
+We have a strong focus on developing our teachers’ capacities and are continuously expanding their knowledge and skills through our Continuous Professional Teaching Development (CPTD) programme.

 Lebone II was founded to inspire, uplift and serve our local community and we are inherently linked to it.
 Community development and outreach is woven into all aspects of our schooling and everyone – from students in our Lower School, Upper School and boarding facilities to staff members – takes part in programmes and activities that impact and uplift our community.